Back to Blog

 Real-time collaboration:

 Multiple people edit the same page simultaneously.
-Comments, mentions, and page-level permissions create a collaborative environment that pure markdown tools can't match.
+Comments, mentions, and page-level permissions create a collaborative environment that pure markdown tools cannot match.
 When documentation needs input from designers, product managers, and engineers, Notion removes friction.

 Flexible blocks: